 The capstone experience for the MA degree is a comprehensive written exam that students take in their final semester.

 Written Exam Option

 Students who do not write an MA thesis are required to complete ten courses (for 30 credits) and pass a written comprehensive written exam after completing their coursework.
-The written comprehensive exam follows the same format as the qualifying exam that students take after their fifth course.
-Consequently, each student must answer ONE general question, and ONE additional question in American Government, Comparative Politics or International Relations.
+Each student must answer ONE general question, and ONE additional question in American Government, Comparative Politics or International Relations.
 A written essay of approximately 10 double-spaced pages is required for each answer.
-The comprehensive exam questions are drawn from the same pool as the qualifying exam questions, although students are expected to integrate more of their coursework into their comprehensive exams.

 Full-time students are expected to enroll in nine credits (three courses) per semester during their first year.
 This enables full-time students to comfortably meet all of their degree requirements within two years.
 Students can complete their work more rapidly by taking advantage of summer courses.
 Summer study is an attractive option for some students, but there is no requirement to enroll in summer courses